328 pp., 6.125 x 9.25, 5 maps, notes, index

 About the Author

-Malinda Maynor Lowery (Lumbee) is professor of history and director of the Center for the Study of the American South at the University of North Carolina at Chapel Hill.
+Malinda Maynor Lowery (Lumbee) is Cahoon Family Professor in American History at Emory College.
 She is the author of Lumbee Indians in the Jim Crow South.

 For more information about Malinda Maynor Lowery, visit the Author Page.